0dayatday0/BattleFN-cheat-analysis/README.md

 https://github.com/0dayatday0/BattleFN-cheat-analysis/blob/main/cheat-analysis.pdf

+# Extra:

+# easy-kernelmapper - Manual map your driver with a batch using a valid signed driver

+The cheat pseudo-developer was so dumb to sign a driver with a valid certificate that manual map any driver present in C:\driver.sys
+Simply put the batch file "mmap_driver.bat" present in a folder with your driver to manual map named "mapped_driver.sys" and run the batch as administrator.
+No need to take care of cleaning up the mapper as it already self-unload and delete the service registry key.

-# Extra: easy-rw - PoC for reading/writing process memory using BattleFN's cheat kernel modules
+# easy-rw - PoC for reading/writing process memory using BattleFN's cheat kernel modules

 ![MrXiaoBullshit](https://cdn.discordapp.com/attachments/867531432179007488/906216104689541150/unknown.png)

-I've also made a PoC that can let you have r/w access to any process that is backed by any anticheat which strip handles rights.
+This is a PoC that can let you have r/w access to any process that is backed by any anticheat which strip handles rights, using standard Windows APIs.

 I made this for two purposes: